danielsaidi/PrintingKit/README.md

 ## Getting started

-To print any of the supported items, just use a custom `Printer` instance, or `Printer.shared`:
+To print any of supported print item type, just create a `Printer` instance, or use `Printer.shared`:

 ```swift
 struct MyView: View {